Palmer: Pereira can replace Zaha at Crystal Palace

 Former West Bromwich Albion midfielder Carlton Palmer believes Crystal Palace should go for Matheus Pereira if Ivorian Wilfried Zaha leaves.

-Arsenal have been consistently linked with the former Manchester United player.
-Now, 55-year-old Palmer believes the Brazilian can fill Zaha's place at Palace.
+Arsenal have been consistently linked with the former Manchester United player Zaha.
+Now, 55-year-old Palmer believes the Brazilian, from WBA, can fill Zaha's place at Palace.

 "Yeah, he is [a good replacement], especially if you are going to lose Zaha, but we still don’t know what’s going to happen with him," Palmer told The Transfer Tavern.